 Rankings move every week.
 Your rivals are writing posts, getting links, and fixing tech issues.
 A one-time project decays the moment your rivals keep working, and you stop.
 Steady monthly work is what builds gains over time.
 That is why the retainer model is now the standard for serious SEO.

 Most U.S. monthly seo packages fit into one of six tiers.
 The ranges below match mid-market U.S. agencies in 2025 and 2026.
-Small boutique shops or large enterprise firms may charge more or less for the same scope.
+Small boutique shops or large enterprise firms may charge more or less for the same scope of work.

 This is the floor for real work.
 Clients here are small local service shops.
 Think dental offices, solo lawyers, home services, and small restaurants.